-The easiest way to pay your invoice is by using the online payment facility below.
-Click on 'Pay an invoice beginning with 813 or 816' and follow the instructions.
+The easiest way to pay your invoice is online.
+Click on invoices and follow the instructions.

 You can pay over the phone by calling 01903 737821 (office hours only) and quoting the invoice number beginning with 813.

-Alternatively, you can call 0844 5578321 (open 24 hours).
+Alternatively, you can call the automated 24 hour service on 0330 041 6497.
 You will need the 19 digit barcode number on the bottom of the invoice to use this facility.

-If you are paying in monthly instalments, this is the easiest way to do it.
+This is the easiest way to pay monthly.
 If the amount or payment date changes we will give you 10 working days’ notice.
 The payment date is the 20th of every month.